 Lucy Raven’s work focuses on the marginal spaces at the edges of image production, what happens behind the camera or between the frames of a film or animation.
 She follows the production of copper wire from an open pit mine in the American West to a smelter in southern China in China Town (2009).
 She observes post-production technicians converting Hollywood films to 3D in Chennai, India, linking the digitally created illusion of depth to ancient Indian bas-reliefs in The Deccan Trap (2015).
 She describes spaces and people on the outskirts of Kingston, New York in the hand-drawn animation I Felt As If I Had Actually Been To China (2007).
 This shift of focus from the image to its production encourages interrogation of the kind of imagery that has become all too familiar.

-Lucy Raven: Edge of Tomorrow brings together a diverse selection of works in a sitespecific installation within the spaces of the Gallery.
-At the heart of the exhibition, a cinematic space features the animated film Curtains (2014), in which a series of still stereoscopic images converge and diverge, becoming momentarily three-dimensional when viewed through anaglyph 3D glasses.
-Over the course of the exhibition, this space will play host to a series of film evenings programmed by Raven.
+Lucy Raven: Edge of Tomorrow brought together a diverse selection of works in a sitespecific installation within the spaces of the Gallery.
+At the heart of the exhibition, a cinematic space featured the animated film Curtains (2014), in which a series of still stereoscopic images converge and diverge, becoming momentarily three-dimensional when viewed through anaglyph 3D glasses.
+Over the course of the exhibition, this space played host to a series of film evenings programmed by Raven.

-The question of time is paramount throughout the installation, which incorporates Raven’s own work as well as a selection of objects that relate to it.
-From the slow-moving beams of the installation Casters (2016) to the flickering of film projection test patterns that form a looping visual score in the 35mm film RP31 (2012), time experienced in the gallery is measured in frames and repetitions.
+The question of time was paramount throughout the installation, which incorporated Raven’s own work as well as a selection of objects that relate to it.
+From the slow-moving beams of the installation Casters (2016) to the flickering of film projection test patterns that form a looping visual score in the 35mm film RP31 (2012), time experienced in the gallery was measured in frames and repetitions.